 Property titles can also be handled with blockchain technology.
-The real estate brokers, the mortgage institutions, the sellers and buyers can all save themselves from fraud if property registrations are done using blockchain.
+The real estate brokers, the mortgage institutions, the sellers, and buyers can all save themselves from fraud if property registrations are done using blockchain.

-Who’s threatened by Blockchain technology?
+Who is threatened by Blockchain technology?

 The fraudsters!
 They are the most threatened as this technology is very difficult to bust.
-Transparency, time-stamping and majority approval for change, make it very difficult for the hackers to manipulate the system.
+Transparency, time-stamping, and majority approval for the change, make it very difficult for hackers to manipulate the system.